opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 The Data Product Descriptor Specification is versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) (semver) and follows the semver specification.

 The `major`.`minor` portion of the semver (for example `1.0`) SHALL designate the DPDS feature set.
 Typically, *`.patch`* versions address errors in this document, not the feature set.
 Tooling which supports DPDS 1.0 SHOULD be compatible with all DPDS 1.0.\* versions.
-The patch version SHOULD NOT be considered by tooling, making no distinction between `1.0.0` and `1.0.1` for example.
+The patch version SHOULD NOT be considered by tooling, making any distinction between `1.0.0` and `1.0.1` for example.

 Each new minor version of the Data Product Descriptor Specification SHALL allow any Product Descriptor document that is valid against any previous minor version of the Specification, within the same major version, to be updated to the new Specification version with equivalent semantics.
 Such an update MUST only require changing the `dataProductDescriptor` property to the new minor version.